Electronic Text Research at the University of Saskatchewan

 ETRUS is a research group at the University of Saskatchewan.
 Our members are faculty, students, and others, at the University of Saskatchewan and elsewhere, who are engaged in or interested in research on electronic text in any form.

-Proposals are invited for the Social, Digital, Scholarly Editing
+The Social, Digital, Scholarly Editing

-conference, to be held in Saskatoon, Saskatchewan, Canada, from 11-13
+conference will be held in Saskatoon, Saskatchewan, Canada, from 11-13